THE SOUND OF THE FLAMENCO GUITAR

 FLAMENCO GUITAR VS CLASSICAL GUITAR

 Before Don Antonio Torres Jurado (1817-1892) started building guitars at the time of the café cantante, the so-called guitarras de tablao were used in Flamenco.
-They were made of local wood which was cheaper than the precious woods from America Latina.
+They were made of local wood which was cheaper than the precious woods which came from America Latina.
 Not only did Torres invent the modern guitar, but he was also the first guitar maker who began to differentiate between the Flamenco guitar and the classical guitar.

 FLAMENCO NEGRA GUITAR